sbryngelson/group-docs/phd-syllabus/writing-papers.md

 I have a "-7 days" internal deadline.
 The paper needs to be in submittable (but not perfect) state 7 days before the deadline.
-If there isn't an official deadline (i.e., we’re submitting to a journal with completely rolling submissions), then this rule would apply to whatever day we agreed upon submitting the work.
+If there isn't an official deadline (i.e., we're submitting to a journal with completely rolling submissions), then this rule would apply to whatever day we agreed upon submitting the work.
-This is somewhat contrary to the way academics often work in our area, where they're madly writing up to the second before the submission deadline; I don’t do that with my students.
+This is somewhat contrary to the way academics often work in our area, where they're madly writing up to the second before the submission deadline; I don't do that with my students.

-The paper doesn't have to be perfect: the bar I use is that I would submit this paper and I wouldn't be embarrassed.
 That means that everything needs to be essentially done by 7 days before the deadline: the studies have to be completed, the data analyzed, the findings solidified, the message of the paper needs to exist, etc.
 This allows me to really understand what we have, where we're at, and where we need to go in the next 7 days.

-If the paper meets the internal deadline, I will tell you to take a break, both because you probably need it, and because it gives you some much needed space from the paper.
-Students often see their draft in a different light after a day or two away from it.
-If the paper isn't ready, we won't submit it to that conference or journal deadline; we'll submit it somewhere later.